nano-o/streamlet/README.md

 We can now state Streamlet's liveness guarantee:
 The Streamlet algorithm guarantees that, after 4 consecutive synchronous epochs, a new blocks gets finalized.
+Note that, according to the usual definitions of liveness and safety used in the academic field of distributed computing, this is a safety property (because it can be violated in a bounded execution); but we'll call it liveness anyway.

 Note that the original paper proves that we need 5 synchronous epochs with no failures to guarantee finalizing one more block, but I believe this is overly conservative and that 4 epochs suffice.
 Moreover, we will see that a small tweak allows to get this down to 3.